 Fellow Wild Lunas, we’re all aware that in today’s life the lack of time for sports is not just a hollow excuse, but the (sad) truth itself.
 However, it is of the utmost importance to stay healthy and active, so this week we’ll share our 7 steps to successfully weave sports into our busy schedule or daily routines.

-Below these 7 steps you will find a short list of our favorite places to practice some of the most desired activities.
+Below these 7 steps, you will find a short list of our favorite places to practice some of the most desired activities.

-It is much easier to make our intentions reality if we’ve removed most of the obstacles in advance.
+It is much easier to make our intentions a reality if we’ve removed most of the obstacles in advance.
 “What type of clothes should I prepare for the workout?
 What are the working hours of the studio?
-Do I have a convenient route to there at all? ” We can easily answer these types of questions in advance so that we are fully prepared to act the next day.
+Do I have a convenient route there at all? ” We can easily answer these types of questions in advance so that we are fully prepared to act the next day.
 Preparation is the way to combat procrastination, decision fatigue, and even anxiety.

-And one last quick piece of advice on ‘planning’: putting the workout in the work calendar makes it much easier to follow through with.
+And one last quick piece of advice on ‘planning’: putting the work out in the work calendar makes it much easier to follow through with.

 Sport as a Means of Focus

 Another step towards introducing sports into our daily life is to understand how positive and beneficial these sessions can be.
-During physical activity we can give freedom to our consciousness to soar wherever it wants or to focus on an important topic for us.
+During physical activity, we can give freedom to our consciousness to soar wherever it wants or to focus on an important topic for us.
 This is a time for ourselves.
 And the benefits of combining physical activity with mindfulness can be noticed even on a purely physical level: in addition to the well-known long-term effects such as a gorgeous body, regular exercise revitalizes our motor system.
 As mentioned above, a sedentary lifestyle can lead to a number of problems, and not letting your muscles atrophy will pay off handsomely in the near future.

 Mobile applications can help tremendously with our responsibility and motivation when we try to make sports a habit.
 Result tracking, reminders, and notifications are valuable features that a smartphone can help us with.
 The main app we use is Productive, but there are a bunch of other effective solutions on the market like BetterMe, Perfectly Happy, and Habitica.
 Most of them have a completely satisfactory free version.